 Recent compilations of global fishing effort derived from the satellite monitoring Automatic Identification System (AIS)10 have provided a view of the global extent of fishing pressure on the seafloor.
-These data have shown that the total footprint of all fishing activity from 2013 - 2016 covered up to 55% of the world’s oceans10.
+These data have been interpreted to show that the total footprint of all fishing activity from 2013 - 2016 covered up to 55% of the world’s oceans10.
 However, there are limitations when estimating the scale of seafloor impacts from the global fishing effort footprint.
 First, the potential for seafloor impacts is dominated by bottom-tendered trawl and dredge fishing, whereas pelagic fishing activity results in little or no contact with the ocean bottom.
 Second, typically only specific components of a bottom trawl’s gear touch the seafloor such that the contacted area associated with a trawl event is less than its total swept area path11.
-Third, the organisms and geological features that create habitat structure on the seafloor demonstrate varying degrees of susceptibility to contact as well as capacity to recover from damage or removal12.
-Thus, estimating disturbance to the seafloor – defined here as the areal extent in which benthic features have been damaged or removed by trawling and not yet recovered to pre-trawling levels – requires a dynamic impact/recovery model that incorporates both habitat specific vulnerabilities and gear characterisitcs13.
+Third, the organisms and geological features that create habitat structure on the seafloor demonstrate varying degrees of susceptibility to contact and capacity to recover from damage or removal12.
+Thus, estimating disturbance to the seafloor – defined here as the areal extent in which benthic features have been damaged or removed by trawling and not yet recovered to pre-trawling levels – requires a dynamic impact and recovery model that incorporates both habitat specific vulnerabilities and gear characterisitcs13.

-Minimizing seafloor disturbance is a high priority for many of the world’s fishery management bodies (e.g. 14,15) and a prerequisite for ocean ecosystem integrity8.
+Minimizing seafloor disturbance is a high priority for many of the world’s fishery management bodies (e.g. 14,15) and a prerequisite for maintaining ocean ecosystem integrity8.
 Marine reserves have been the primary tool to meet this objective.
 While marine reserves have demonstrated successes, especially when protecting highly vulnerable seafloor habitats, they have limitations.
 In many cases, fishing effort is displaced elsewhere, such that marine reserves may not achieve success without other corresponding policies to reduce effort, such as reducing total allowable catch16.
 But as global demand for protein mounts with increasing human population, reducing fishery harvest to reduce seafloor impacts from fishing may come with tradeoffs in environmental impacts associated with producing substitute protein from other food systems, such as terrestrial crops or livestock.
 One means to avoid this tradeoff between benthic habitat impacts and foregone fishery harvest is to minimize seafloor disturbance by reducing gear-seafloor interactions – a direct solution that may be met through gear modifications to reduce bottom contact from fishing, or increases in catch efficiency that maintain harvest rates but with less expended effort.

-Here, we quantify seafloor impacts from fishing and explore options to navigate seafood production – environmental impact tradeoffs.
+Here, we quantify seafloor impacts from fishing and explore options for navigating seafood production and environmental impact tradeoffs.
 We first assess the areal extent of global seafloor disturbance by trawling activities using a dynamic impact and recovery model13, stratifying the analysis by large marine ecosystems (LMEs).
-We then implement catch-only stock assessment models to evaluate the potential for sustainable harvest increases from trawl fisheries globally and within LMEs to meet growing protein demands, and estimate the increase in seafloor disturbance associated with increasing fishing pressure to achieve maximum sustainable harvest under business as usual fishing practices.
+We then use a catch-only stock assessment model to evaluate the potential for sustainable harvest increases from trawl fisheries globally and within LMEs to meet growing protein demands, and estimate the increase in seafloor disturbance associated with increasing fishing pressure to achieve maximum sustainable harvest under business as usual fishing practices.
 Finally, we demonstrate how innovations in fishing gear technology and/or improvements in capture efficiency may reduce the effects of trawling on the seafloor and help mitigate the habitat cost of global fishing.

 Results/Discussion